 Do you want to know about an opportunity to increase ROI that you might be missing?
-Having a look of your ad account and segmenting large product groups into smaller ones.
-Remember, more closely related groups is a foundational element to Google Shopping Ads and most importantly, a remarkable opportunity to increase ROI.
+Having a look at your ad account and segmenting large product groups into smaller ones.
+Remember, more closely related groups are a foundational element to Google Shopping Ads and most importantly, a remarkable opportunity to increase ROI.

 c.
 Remarketing with RLSA campaigns:

-Remarketing has always been magical whenever it has been practised.
+Remarketing has always been magical whenever it has been practiced.
 One of the main recommendations under this point is to use remarketing lists for search ads (RLSA) with your Google shopping campaigns.

 d.
 Geo-targeting modifiers:

-Features like customer match, RSLA from targeting features in Google Shopping Ads, noticing customers location as a potential bidding optimization plan.
+Features like customer match, RSLA from targeting features in Google Shopping Ads, and noticing customers’ location as a potential bidding optimization plan.
 The best part of this feature is that it allows you to change percentages based on geographical locations.

 e.
 Supervising product variants:

-Apart from the tips mentioned above, a suggestion is here, getting the most out of Google shopping campaigns it is suggested to pair your ad campaigns with a feed optimization.
+Apart from the tips mentioned above, a suggestion is here, get the most out of Google shopping campaigns it is suggested to pair your ad campaigns with feed optimization.

 f.
 Use Merchant Promotions:

 Offers, deals are bound to catch the attention of people, especially online viewers.
-As the crowd online tends to increase by the time, we have more options to present the brand through promotions.
-The more the crowd is, more chances are there to attract customers.
+As the crowd online tends to increase over time, we have more options to present the brand through promotions.
+The more the crowd is, the more chances are there to attract customers.

 g.
 Customer match targeting: